mentels/riak_core_tutorial/README.md

 ...
 ```

-In the final step uncomment specification for
+In the final step provide a specification for
 `sc_downloader_vnode_master` in `sc_sup.erl` and add it to the
 supervisor's child list:
 ```erlang